imbo/imbo/docs/installation/configuration.rst

         // ...
     );

-Keep in mind that these listeners are added by default for a reason, so make sure you know what it means to remove them before you do so.
+.. warning:: Do not disable these event listeners unless you are absolutely sure about the consequences.
+Your images can potentially be deleted by anyone.

 .. _image-transformations-config: